Remembria/Remembria/README.md

 Hello There!

-I am a 3rd-year undergrad studying CS – with interests in _machine learning_, _computational biology_, and learning as much as I can.
+I am a 3rd-year undergrad studying Computer Science – with interests in _machine learning_, _computational biology_, and learning as much as I can.

 I have interests in the following languages:
 - **Python**